RockNCode/udacity-project-capstone/README.md

 # Background

+This application is based ont he baby tracking notebooks that are commonly sold to keep a baby on schedule.
 Specially useful for babies with feeding problems or swallow issues, as they have to follow a more strict nutrition schedule.

+# Disclaimer.
+I didn't have time (nor previous skills) to polish the frontend but the application is functional.
+I had to learn some react on the fly to finish it.

 # Tracker items.